PaulAHMedley/SOFIA_21_27_67/README.md

 The reports also contain some initial assessment using the SOFIA-TAF package.
 This uses the catch-only SRAplus model and the FishStat capture fishery data to assess the stock status for comparison with the the stock assessment summaries.

 This is a work-in-progress and there are likely to be significant changes over the next few years (to 2025).
+The procedures have a number of unresolved issues.
+To limit the file size, the output directory which includes the SRA fits has not been included in the git repo.

+contact: paulahmedley@gmail.com